lmagyar/prim-sync/README.md

   -r, --remote-wins-patterns [PATTERN ...]
-                                     in case of conflict, remote files matching this Unix shell PATTERN win, multiple values are allowed, separated by space if no PATTERN is specified, remote always wins -cl, --copy-to-local               in case of conflict, copy remote file to local with .prim-sync.conflict added to file name
-  -cr, --copy-to-remote              in case of conflict, copy local file to remote with .prim-sync.conflict added to file name
+                                     in case of conflict, remote files matching this Unix shell PATTERN win, multiple values are allowed, separated by space if no PATTERN is specified, remote always wins -cl, --copy-to-local               in case of conflict, copy remote file to local with timestamp and .prim-sync.conflict added to file name remote file treated as synchronized from now on -cr, --copy-to-remote              in case of conflict, copy local file to remote with timestamp and .prim-sync.conflict added to file name local file treated as synchronized from now on

 unidirectional conflict resolution:
   -m, --mirror-patterns [PATTERN ...]